D&I Workshop 2019

 Where: College of Public Health (MCPH), Room 3013

-The 2019 version of the workshop expands on previous years and will focus on defining and specifying implementation strategies, mapping strategies to outcomes, and identifying mechanisms of change for different dissemination and implementation science outcomes.
-As always, we will include economic evaluation in the program, this year focusing on costing implementation strategies relative to reach and adoption of evidence-based approaches.
-As you can see below, we have a great group of keynote speakers this year – all of who are available for expert consultations during the workshop (see instructions below).
+The 2019 version of the workshop expands on previous years and focused on defining and specifying implementation strategies, mapping strategies to outcomes, and identifying mechanisms of change for different dissemination and implementation science outcomes.
+As always, we included economic evaluation in the program, this year focusing on costing implementation strategies relative to reach and adoption of evidence-based approaches.
+As you can see below, we had a great group of keynote speakers this year – all of whom were available for expert consultations during the workshop.

 Byron Powell, PhD, LCSW